General-Relativistic Hydrodynamics Simulation of a Neutron Star - Sub-Solar-Mass Black Hole Merger: Introduction

 \section{Introduction}

 The first detection of gravitational waves (GWs) from a binary black hole (BBH) merger in 2015~\cite{LIGOScientific:2016aoc} inaugurated a new era in astronomy.
-Since then, almost one hundred compact binary mergers have been detected, including the observation of a binary neutron star (BNS) system (GW170817) accompanied by electromagnetic (EM) counterparts~\cite{LIGOScientific:2017vwq,LIGOScientific:2017ync} and the black hole - neutron star (BHNS) detection GW200115\footnote{In the absence of an EM counterpart, the classification as BHNS merger is based on the fact that the mass of the secondary component is consistent with expectations for a NS.
+Since then, almost one hundred compact binary mergers have been detected, including the observation of a binary neutron star (BNS) system (GW170817) accompanied by electromagnetic (EM) counterparts~\cite{LIGOScientific:2017vwq,LIGOScientific:2017ync} and the black hole - neutron star (BHNS) detection GW200115\footnote{In the absence of an EM counterpart, the classification as BHNS merger is based on the fact that the mass of the secondary component is consistent with expectations for an NS.
 However, the possibility that the secondary component was a light BH instead remains.}~\cite{LIGOScientific:2021qlt}.
 Due to the increasing sensitivity of the existing GW observatories~\cite{LIGOScientific:2014pky,VIRGO:2014yos} and the planned next generation of GW detectors~\cite{Punturo:2010zz,Reitze:2019iox,LIGO:2020xsf,Ackley:2020atn}, we expect to detect many more compact binary mergers in the near future.

 Until now, the BHs that have been detected via GWs have masses that are typically larger than those discovered in X-ray binaries~\cite{Ozel:2010su,Farr:2010tu,Jonker:2021rkb,LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021djp}.
 The lightest compact object that has been observed via GWs and was very likely a BH, was the secondary component in GW190814 with a mass of about $2.6 M_\odot$~\cite{LIGOScientific:2020zkf}.
-While such light BHs might form through previous compact binary mergers, cf.\ GW170817, there are hardly any astrophysical evolutionary processes that predict the formation of BHs with even smaller masses, in particular with sub-solar mass (SSM).
-Nevertheless, SSM BHs are of particular interest as they might indicate new formation mechanisms and potentially new physics.
+While such light BHs might form through previous compact binary mergers, cf.\ GW170817, hardly any astrophysical evolutionary processes predict the formation of BHs with even smaller masses, particularly with sub-solar mass (SSM).
+Nevertheless, SSM BHs are particularly interesting as they might indicate new formation mechanisms and potentially new physics.